Satyam-git-dotcom/Chemical-Equipment-Parameter-Visualizer/README.md

 ---

-## Web Frontend Setup Instructions
+## 🌐Web Frontend Setup Instructions

 Navigate to the web frontend directory and run: